datascience-mobi-2022/2022-topic-02-team-05/README.md

 ### pan_cancer

-01_GSEA_of_TCGA_exp: computing of enrichment scores for the expressiondata from the TCGA based on GSEA

 02_PCA_and_UMAP: PCA and UMAP of the expressiondata from the TCGA and the enrichment scores of the pathways

 03_GSVA_of_TCGA: GSVA of the THCA expressiondata and comparison with GSEA